mermaidpurse/wrapsher/docs/wrapsher.md

 The Wrapsher build tool, `wrapsher`, is written in Ruby.
-The resulting compiled program is portable pure `sh`, though, and neither `wrapsher` nor Ruby are required to run any compiled Wrapsher program--it's standalone, and requires no dependencies (except for external commands, which it will exit cleanly if not present).
+The resulting compiled program is portable pure `sh`, though, and neither `wrapsher` nor Ruby are required to run any compiled Wrapsher program--it's standalone, and requires no dependencies (except for external commands, for which it will cleanly throw an error if not present).

 Wrapsher source code files conventionally have a `.wsh` file extension.